DeltaBoyBZ/eacy/README.md

     eacy.h
     eacy.cpp
+    load.h
+    load.cpp
     eacy.py
     eacy.vim

-a total of 642  significant  lines  of  code  (SLOC)  as  of writing.
+a total of 573  significant  lines  of  code  (SLOC)  as  of writing.
 In contrast, a project such as [hscpp](https://github.com/jheruty/hscpp) contains over  9000 SLOC, while its more popular inspiration  [Runtime  Compiled